Gallery Place (shopping center): 2020–present: Decline and updates to the Gallery Place complex

 On December 28, 2020, Urban Outfitters closed permanently, leaving Regal Cinemas as the only anchor left.

-On January 19, 2023, it was announced that Regal Cinemas would close as part of a plan to close 39 theaters nationwide, which will leave the mall with no anchors left.
-However, as of June 2025, the theater is still open, offering regular screens as well as 70mm and 4DX showings.
+On January 19, 2023, it was announced that Regal Cinemas (operating as Regal Gallery Place 14) would close as part of a plan to close 39 theaters nationwide, which would leave the mall with no anchors left.
+However, the theater's decision to close was reversed in June of that year after finding a new lease.